brogan89/Golf-Mechanics/README.md

 # Golf Mechanics

-The purpose of this project is to learn and gain an understanding of physics in golf for simlutaor games in Unity using C#.
-Though the concepts could be used in any engines or language.
+The purpose of this project is to learn about physics in golf for games in Unity using C#.
+However, the concepts could also be used in any engines or language.

-The end goal is to have a driving range scene which allows the user see shot tajectories in multiples of wind and weather types similar to [this](https://flightscope.com/products/trajectory-optimizer/) website. and a putting scene.
-I want it to achieve realistic type physics but "close enough" is also good enough.
+The end goal of this project is to have
+- A driving range scene which allows the user to see shot tajectories based on input parametres similar to [this website](https://flightscope.com/products/trajectory-optimizer/).
+- A putting scene for putting lines on different slopes.
+- [Bonus] If the first two things can even get done a single player match with a 18 hole course with score card

 Hopefully this project wil help others gettings started in golf simulators or mini-putt games.

 ## References
 - https://flightscope.com/products/trajectory-optimizer/